 Please refer to our Kiteboarding in Stuart guide for detailed information on this.

 We are available to teach seven days a week from May through October.
-Our lessons are booked in minimum three-hour blocks throughout each day and are weather dependent.
+Our lessons are booked in three-hour blocks throughout each day and are weather dependent.

-We typically need at least 12mph to fly a kite and get riding!
+You typically need at least 12mph to fly a kite and get riding!

-Pricing varies by lesson type, duration, and season.
+Our pricing varies by lesson type, duration, and season.
 Please find our most current pricing here.

 We will have your equipment for you, but suggest bringing:

 Below are our recommendations for what suit to wear in our locations based on the time of year.
 Remember, it is always easier to flush a suit and cool off than it is to get warm, and we highly suggest erring on the side of warmth to get the most out of your lesson.
-If you don't have a wetsuit, just let us know and our staff will bring one for you to use during your lesson.
+If you don't have a wetsuit, just let us know and our staff will bring you one to use during your lesson.

 What's the wing?

-What intrigues us about it the most?
+What intrigues the NLW team about the wing the most?